snehanandanewuser/EncryptedATMStimulator/README.md

 # 🔐 Encrypted ATM Simulator

 > 🎓 **Capstone Project – 2nd Year B.Tech (CSE)**
-> 🗓️ Developed in June–July 2025
+> 🗓️ Developed in April-May 2025

 This project is a secure desktop-based **ATM simulation system** built using **Java** and **Swing GUI**.